 ENV indicated that the IA should refer to previous IA performed for adopting PPP and BP Commission proposals.
-This would help to explain general approach applied for these proposals and the set objectives as well as to indicate which impacts were considered acceptable when adopting the legislation.
+This would help to explain general approach applied for these proposals and the set objectives.

 SANTE pointed out that IA for secondary legislation is rare.
-SG reminded that the cut-off criteria were not discussed in the IA before adoption of PPP/BP legislation as for the PPP legislation; they were introduced during trilogue negotiations.
+SG reminded that the cut off criteria were not discussed in the IA before adoption of PPP/BP legislation as for the PPP legislation; they were introduced during trilogue negotiations.